 The basic elements of a promissory note should contain the following provisions (at a minimum): (1) the identity of the borrower; (2) the identity of the lender; (3) the principal amount of the debt; (4) the method of calculating interest; (5) the times principal and interest are payable; and (6) right of the creditor to accelerate the maturity date upon default.

-The elements of a breach of promissory note are the same as those for a breach of contract: (1) the existence of a valid and enforceable note, (2) performance by the plaintiff, (3) breach of note (failure to pay according to the terms of the note) by the defendant, and (4) resultant injury to the lender.
+The elements of a breach of promissory note are the same as those for a breach of contract: (1) the existence of a valid and enforceable note, (2) performance by the lender, (3) breach of note (failure to pay according to the terms of the note) by the borrower, and (4) resultant injury to the lender.
 Keep in mind that a statute of limitations applies to any breach of your promissory note.
 The statute of limitations will usually begin to run on the date the contract (the note) was breached.

 Requirements for Negotiability

 In order for a promissory note to be negotiable, the Uniform Commercial Code requires that it be in writing, and:

 Be signed by the borrower and lender;

 Contain an unconditional promise or order to pay a sum certain in money and no other promise, order, obligation or power given by the lender;